We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - Pros: It smells good, comes in a small size for convenience, and is certified organic by the U.S. Department of Agriculture (USDA).

 - Cons: It’s much more expensive than other travel-size hand sanitizers.

 If you’re looking for an organic and portable hand sanitizer spray, then check out Dr. Bronner’s Organic Hand Sanitizer.

-This travel-sized formula is certified organic, packaged in a recyclable bottle, and it contains 62 percent organic fair-trade ethyl alcohol.
+This travel-size formula is certified organic, packaged in a recyclable bottle, and contains 62 percent organic fair-trade ethyl alcohol.
 Plus, it comes in two different fragrances: lavender or peppermint.

 - Pros: Wipes are moist and dispense easily.

 - Cons: There’s no moisturizer, and it’s very strong.
 It could dry out your skin.

 Hand sanitizing wipes come in handy when you’re on the go and need to kill germs while also wiping away dirt and messes.

 Pharma-C Isopropyl Alcohol Wipes are a great choice for sanitizing wipes, says Mike Golpa, DDS, a dentist, and CEO of G4 by Golpa.
 “It’s a safe solution with 70 percent isopropyl alcohol, and it comes in a convenient canister,” he says.